damonwang/isosurfacing/writeup/index.rst

         return lines

-So with several hours of work, I have saved a futher 1.6 seconds of execution.
-On the bright side, the only function of mine which appears in the top five is now an I/O call!
+So with several hours of work, I have saved a futher 1.6 seconds of execution, and now the only function of mine which appears in the top five is now an I/O call.

 .. code-block:: none